PURCHASE YOUR TICKETS EARLY AS THIS EVENT MAY SELL OUT

 “What I really love is making people smile.
 It really is about bringing joy and sharing the things that are true,” says Rhubarb Sister Julie Kiehne.
 “People want to seek more of the back-home roots to their childhood.
 Rhubarb brings that out.”
 Rhubarb Sister Beth Hennessy agrees, “We’re similar to rhubarb.
 We’re about finding happiness in your own backyard.”

-“This goes so far beyond rhubarb,” Hanson states.
-“We perform for a lot for church groups, mother-daughter teas and that kind of event.
-Our basic message is that rhubarb is a humble thing.
+“This goes so far beyond rhubarb,” former Rhubarb Sister Peggy Hanson states.
+“The group performs for a lot for church groups, mother-daughter teas and that kind of event.
+The basic message is that rhubarb is a humble thing.
 It’s just back by the garage.”
 But just because it’s humble, doesn’t mean it isn’t useful.
-“Especially in these economic times, we need to make the most of what we have,” Hanson said, so they make pies and cake and jam and use as much as they can harvest.
 “It blends with anything.
 It’s Midwestern values — make do with what you have.
 And you can hardly find it in stores,” she says.
 “It’s inherently noncommercial.”

 - The St. Mane Theatre box office will open for business at 6:30 p.m. on the day of the event.
 Remaining tickets will be sold in-person beginning at that time.

 - If you are unable to buy tickets online or need additional assistance, you may try calling 507-467-2446, on weekdays before 5pm, to purchase tickets over the phone.